 We will not normally investigate anonymous complaints.
-The Headteacher and/or chair of governors will determine whether the complaint warrants an investigation.
-Please note that any complaints about child protection matters are handled under our child protection and safeguarding policy - see page 3.
+The Headteacher and/or Co-Co-Chairss of Governors will decide whether the complaint warrants an investigation.
+The Whistleblowing Policy may be more appropriate if there is an allegation of serious wrongdoing that cannot be investigated under other policies (see page 3).